lkreidberg/TSM/README.md

 # Notes:

 ## Temperature calculation
-To calculate planet equilibrium temperature ('pl_Teq'), which is often missing, the code
+To calculate planet equilibrium temperature ('pl_Teq'), which is often missing, the code will

 - first calculate 'pl_Teq' from insolation
 - if insolation is unavailable, try published equilibrium temperature (note that this may have a range of assumptions about Bond albedo and heat redistribution)